Yangon: Demographics

 Yangon is the most populous city by far in Myanmar.
 According to the 2014 census, the city had a population of 5.16 million.
 The city's population grew sharply after 1948 as many people (mainly, the indigenous Burmese) from other parts of the country moved into the newly built satellite towns of North Okkalapa, South Okkalapa, and Thaketa in the 1950s and East Dagon, North Dagon and South Dagon in the 1990s.
 Immigrants have founded their regional associations (such as Mandalay Association, Mawlamyaing Association, etc.) in Yangon for networking purposes.
 The government's decision to move the nation's administrative capital to Naypyidaw has drained an unknown number of civil servants away from Yangon.

 Yangon is the most ethnically diverse city in the country.
 While Indians formed the slight majority prior to World War II, today, the majority of the population is of indigenous Bamar (Burman) descent.
-Large communities of Indians Burmese and the Chinese Burmese exist, especially in the traditional downtown neighbourhoods.
+Large communities of Indians Burmese and the Chinese Burmese are present, especially in the traditional downtown neighbourhoods.
 A large number of Rakhine and Karen people also live in the city.

 Burmese is the principal language of the city.
 English is by far the preferred second language of the educated class.
 In recent years, however, the prospect of overseas job opportunities has enticed some to study other languages: Mandarin Chinese is most popular, followed by Japanese, and French.

-Religions
+Religion

 The primary religions practised in Yangon are Buddhism, Christianity, Islam, and Hinduism.
 Shwedagon Pagoda is a famous religious landmark in the city.